 Safety in Bangladesh

 Walmart became a founding member of the Alliance for Bangladesh Worker Safety in 2013.
-The Alliance concluded its mission at the end of 2018 after training nearly 1.6 million factory employees on basic safety and providing more than 1.5 million workers in 1,000 factories access to a helpline they could use to anonymously report safety or other job-related concerns.
-Furthermore, 93% of total remediation items across Alliance-affiliated factories are now complete — including 90% of items most critical to life safety.
+The Alliance concluded its five-year mission at the end of 2018.
+Walmart was a founding member of the Alliance, which trained nearly 1.6 million factory employees on basic safety and provided more than 1.5 million workers in 1,000 factories access to a helpline to anonymously report safety or other job-related concerns.
+Approximately 93% of total remediation items across Alliance-affiliated factories were completed—including 90% of high-priority remediation items.

 Even though the Alliance for Bangladesh Worker Safety has ended, we’re staying involved in the region.
 We continue to monitor safety in our suppliers’ apparel facilities in Bangladesh, and we are working with other brands and retailers through Nirapon, an organization focused on monitoring ongoing safety compliance and maintaining the progress made on safety in the industry.

 Walmart also helped develop the Ethical Charter on Responsible Labor Practices, which establishes a common set of principles for how to responsibly produce fresh fruits, vegetables and flowers.